Natasha Parry

-Natasha Parry (2 December 1930 – 22 July 2015) was an English actress of Russian descent.
-The daughter of film director Gordon Parry, she was married to theatre director Peter Brook from 1951 until her death, and is the mother of filmmakers Irina Brook and Simon Brook.
+Natasha Parry (born Natalie Wills; 2 December 1930 – 22 July 2015) was an English actress.
+Recognised for her work on stage and screen, she was best known for her collaborations with her husband, director Peter Brook.
+She was the mother of filmmakers Irina and Simon Brook.

 Early life

-Born in London, Parry was the daughter of the Anglo-Greek film director Gordon Parry and his Russian wife.
-(Some sources say Gordon Parry was her stepfather.)
+Parry was born Natalie Wills in London in 1930.
+Her mother was a White Russian émigré who, according to John Heilpern, was related to Alexander Pushkin.
+At some point, her mother remarried to film director Gordon Parry.

+Career

 Stage

 Parry made her stage debut at age 12 in The Wingless Victory.
 At 14, she was in A Midsummer Night's Dream, and later she played in Big Ben and Bless the Bride.
 On Broadway she appeared in The Fighting Cock (1959–1960).
 Toward the end of her career, she was in The Tragedy of Hamlet at the Young Vic in London.

 Film

 Parry made her screen debut in Dance Hall (1950).
 She appeared in many of her husband's productions including a live American television version of King Lear (1953) opposite Orson Welles, in Anouilh's The Fighting Cock with Rex Harrison, Meetings with Remarkable Men, The Cherry Orchard, and Happy Days.